ChadCalcote/Codezvous/README.md

 ## Application Architecture
 The frontend is a `create-react-app` using functional components with hooks.
 The backend is a Flask server with various RESTful endpoints.
 They are deployed via Docker to a Heroku server.

-##### Codezvous Postgres Database Schema
+##### Codezvous PostgreSQL Database Schema
 ![image](https://user-images.githubusercontent.com/65975008/110401346-a339de00-8036-11eb-842f-8714e64364da.png)

 ## Frontend Overview
-The front end is is modeled after Meetup and uses all original styling.
+The front end is modeled after Meetup and uses all original styling.
 We implemented a custom component library for all events, groups, and users to keep styling the same and DRY up the code base.

 Code Snippet Description Here: